-It is a major pivotal point in both you and your baby’s life.
+It is a major pivotal point in both your and your baby’s life.

-By using the best fetal doppler or best baby heartbeat monitor, you can eavesdrop on your baby by monitoring your baby’s heart rate.
+By using the best fetal Doppler or a baby heartbeat monitor, you can eavesdrop on your baby by monitoring your baby’s heart rate.

-We highly recommend the best fetal doppler for those who want to get in touch with their baby as soon as possible and monitoring its heartbeat in case there are any irregularities that need to be fixed.
+We highly recommend the best fetal Doppler for those who want to get in touch with their baby as soon as possible and monitor its heartbeat in case there are any irregularities that need to be fixed.

-- Cobely Pocket Baby Heart Monitor (Top Pick)
+- Geber Cobely Pocket Baby Heart Monitor (Top Pick)